spokestack/spokestack.io/content/docs/Android/getting-started.md

 ## Installation

 First, you'll need to declare the Spokestack dependencies in your project.
 Because Spokestack includes native libraries, this is slightly more involved than a normal dependency.
-You'll need to download the Android NDK (available from the `SDK Manager` -> `SDK Tools` tab in Android Studio or at [developer.android.com/ndk/downloads](https://developer.android.com/ndk/downloads)), add the following to your project's top-level `build.gradle`:
+You'll need to download the Android NDK (available from the `SDK Manager` -> `SDK Tools` tab in Android Studio or at [developer.android.com/ndk/downloads](https://developer.android.com/ndk/downloads)) and add the following to your project's top-level `build.gradle`:

 ```groovy
 // inside the buildscript block